DroidsOnRoids/MPParallaxView/README.md

 How about accelerometer parallax instead of touch?
 Set **Accelerometer Enabled** to **On** in Storyboard.

 There are 3 different ways to set up parallax:
-* **.BasedOnHierarchyInParallaxView** - views in background moves less than views in foreground.
+* **.basedOnHierarchyInParallaxView** - views in background moves less than views in foreground.
 You can increase the movement by changing multiplerOfIndexInHierarchyToParallaxOffset - this value will be multiplied by index of view in hierarchy.
 Default.
-* **.BasedOnTag** - set a tag for a view.
+* **.basedOnTag** - set a tag for a view.
 For instance, snowflakes image view has 13 tag which means noticeable movement.
 On the other hand, top view with cast members has 1 tag - almost no movement.
-* **.Custom(Int)** - provide your custom value.
+* **.custom(Int)** - provide your custom value.

 ## Requirements